Are you interested in growing tomatoes? Getting year after year consistent results?

 unplug the heater.

-Place the end of the pipe into an empty bucket.
+place the end of the pipe into an empty bucket.

 Put the pump through the hole in the reservoir cut out for the pump.